 And then, there’s “the cupboard under the stairs.”
 This area is intended to be a book storage room, and boy, do we store books in there.
-Class book sets live in this room, and we have at least 100 boxes of different class sets.
+Class book sets live (and probably die) in this room, and we have at least 100 boxes of different class sets.
 There are piles and piles of donated books we collect throughout the year for an annual charity sale.
 Weeded books that we need to figure out what to do with.
 Random art supplies, a white board, some broken chairs (more chairs!), random papers, empty boxes, a vaccuum cleaner that may or may not work, and shelves of textbooks and workbooks that haven’t been moved or requested in the 1+ year I’ve worked at the school.
 While the office mess is mine, I inherited the mess in the cupboard under the stairs.

 Obviously, these two areas are going to be a year-long project.
 I try to do a little each day.
 I’ve been working on the tiny library office this week.
 It’s amazing how much I can get rid of just by holding a large trash bag while I’m in there!